Ppratik765/Beyond-The-Apex-Pro-vercel/README.md

 # 🏎️ Beyond The Apex PRO
-Beyond The Apex PRO is an F1 telemetry and race strategy platform built on FastF1 for enthusiasts and data analysts.
+**Beyond The Apex** is a professional-grade Formula 1 telemetry analysis and visualisation platform.
+It allows users to dive deep into race data, compare driver performance, analyse tyre strategies, and predict championship outcomes using real-time and historical data.
 It features two modes: a Race Engineer Dashboard for long-run pace, tyre strategy and stint history, and a Telemetry Lab for analysing braking, throttle and corner speeds.
 An AI insights engine highlights where drivers gain time.
 It is a full-stack web application designed to visualise and analyse Formula 1 telemetry data.
-It bridges the gap between raw data and actionable race strategy insights, offering features like lap time distribution, tyre stint visualisation, and AI-generated driver comparisons.

 ## Website Link